GLIMS-RGI/lake_terminating/docs/merging_conflicts.md

 # merging conflicts

-After running `scripts/combine_contributions.py` to combine the contributions from multiple contributors, you may find that you have a number of conflicts, where different contributors have disagreed about the `lake_level` flag for one or more glaciers, as in this example:
+After running `scripts/combine_contributions.py` to combine the contributions from multiple contributors, you may find that you have a number of conflicts, where different contributors have disagreed about the `lake_cat` flag for one or more glaciers, as in this example:

 ![](img/combine.png)